garrandall/popular-music-data/tracks/sweet-love-chris-brown.md

-Oh baby, let's get naked (Yeah), just so we can make sweet love (Whoa) All these sensations (Ooh) got me going crazy for you Inside on top of you, grinding inside and out of you Baby, I know what to do, baby, I know what to do
+Oh baby, let's get naked (Yeah), just so we can make sweet love (Whoa) All these sensations (Oh got me going crazy for you Inside on top of you, grinding inside and out of you Baby, I know what to do, baby, I know what to do
 (And girl, I know what to do)